 Your password does not work with Google ?
 No problem.
 A quick password synchronization can be performed by you following the steps below.

-The procedure to establish a password synchronization with your Google account can be performed by you on your teacher desktop.
+The procedure to establish a password synchronization with your Google account can be performed by you on your teacher/staff desktop.

 Please follow these steps to synchronize your password with Google.

 Step 1.
 After you Logged in to your desktop at work Press CTRL+ALT+DELETE